Scabies: Symptoms, Causes and Treatment

 For that you can get antihistamines and steroid creams to reduce your itching, and antibiotics to cure any infection caused by scratching.

-Scabies mites are usually killed by four weeks.
+Scabies female mites are usually killed by four weeks.
 If your symptoms(except for itching) still persist, consult your doctor for stronger medication.

 To relieve your symptoms, you may also try some home remedies.

 You can also try some home remedies to treat scabies.

 Put a damp piece of cloth on your sores to relieve yourself of itching.